 By connecting to a secure VPN server, you’re able to take on another IP address while encrypting your entire network – giving you more options to browse, stream, and download without having to worry about your network being exposed.

 More than that, VPNs are generally easier to use and offer more options when it comes to streaming.
 Popular paid services like ExpressVPN provide premium encryption protocols and offer secure VPN servers in cities around the world.
-See the link below for our picks for the best VPN services of 2018.
+See the link below for our picks for the best VPN services.